 Modeling the Execution of Communication Software

-his research topic several different topics for Master Theses.
+This research topic provides three different topics for Master Theses

 Network simulation is one of the most popular apporaches to evaluate computer networks.
-We created a methodology to improve the accuracy of such simulators by creating models of communication software execution that can be executed within nodes in simulated networks.
+Recently, the DMMS group created a methodology to improve the accuracy of such simulators by creating models of communication software execution that can be executed within nodes in simulated networks.
 This enables the simulation of processing delays, throughput limitations, jitter and packet loss introduced by software execution under limited hardware resources.

 The final details of the sub-tasks are worked out in collaboration with the supervisor.